 “The Mentalist” is a rare show that takes off from the pilot episode and keeps the high quality until the season finale, thanks to Simon Baker and an ensemble cast that works well together.
-Now six seasons in, it’s interesting to look back at this first season and I still enjoy it as much as I did the first go around.
-The Blu-ray released by Warner Archive provides for an excellent video transfer and the same audio and features.
+Now six seasons in, it’s interesting to look back at this first and I still enjoy it as much as I did the first go around.

 Genre(s): Crime, Drama, Suspense